Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 ### Unhealthy Spirals

-Liam, a healthcare professional, begins to manipulate his relationships for validation.
+Liam, a healthcare professional, deeply cares for his patients.
+He tries to emotionally bond with his patients but overtime resentment grows when patients don't follow his advice.
+He begins to find ways where he can assert himself so that he can have more and more control of his patients.
+He starts to blur the lines between patient care and manipulation.
 His behavior becomes increasingly coercive, leading to a distorted sense of entitlement and emotional turmoil.

-Emma, deeply invested in her friendships, starts exhibiting somatization of stress.
-Her desire for appreciation turns into obsessive behaviors, impacting her mental and physical health.
+Emma, deeply invested in her friendship with Alice, gets jealous everytime Alice is with other friends.
+She tries to be a better friend to Alice than everyone else and she starts to obsess over Alice.
+Gradually this turns in to stalking Alice in an ongoing attempt to be the most important person in Alice's life.

 ### Negative Coping Mechanisms